pallets-eco/flask-security/docs/models.rst

 changes require a schema migration (and perhaps a data migration).
 Applications must specifically import the version they want (and handle any required migration).

-There are 2 available models - one when using Flask-SQLAlchemy and one when using 'raw' sqlalchemy or Flask-SQLAlchemy-Lite.
+There are two available models - one when using Flask-SQLAlchemy and one when using 'raw' sqlalchemy or Flask-SQLAlchemy-Lite.

 .. note::